-Your hat (or "mortarboard") sits flat on your head, so keep your hairstyle simple, and it fits snugly so if you have bangs they will be flattened.
+Your hat (or "mortarboard") sits flat on your head, so keep your hairstyle simple.
+It fits snugly, so if you have bangs they will be flattened.
 Doctoral students wear a softer hat that will cover most of their hair.
 Note that hair gels and other products will stain your hat.

 You will be able to take your mortarboard hat home with you as a memento of this special day.
 However, note that doctoral students must return their hats and hoods, and all grads must return their gowns and hoods to our Regalia Return station after their ceremony.
-SFU does not sell hoods or gowns, which can be purchased through our supplier, Gaspard & Sons.
+SFU does not sell hoods or gowns.
+You can purchase them through our supplier, Gaspard & Sons.

 Make sure you hang the tassel on your hat to the left side of your face, so when you walk across the stage the tassel doesn't obscure your face from the audience.

 What to wear with your regalia

-Your gown will zip closed (note PhD gowns are open); however, you should consider the weather when determining what to wear underneath.
+Your gown will zip closed (note PhD gowns are open); however, you should consider the weather when deciding what to wear underneath.
 We strongly recommend shoes that you can walk in during the formal procession over concrete walkways and up and down concrete stairs.
 The temperature is often quite cold or windy and you will be sitting outside (although under cover) for about two hours: dress accordingly.
 It may rain and there are occasions when it has been very warm.
 You are advised to check the weather before your ceremony so you and your guests come prepared.
 See The Weather Network.

 Carrying Items in the Procession

 Purses and cameras should be left with your guests, Our free coat check located near the regalia area is available to students and guests but is not liable for loss or theft.
 (Unclaimed items are forwarded to SFU Security one hour after each ceremony.)
 Note that large bouquets of flowers might get squished by your fellow grads, as the grad seats are closely packed together.